-Ken’s Sewer Service offers a wide range of drain cleaning services one of which includes main sewer line camera video inspection documentation.
-A camera is a very important tool that diagnoses the inside of a sewer system properly.
+Ken’s Sewer Service offers a wide range of drain cleaning services, one of which includes main sewer line camera video inspection documentation.
+A camera is a very important tool we use that diagnoses the inside of a sewer system properly.
 Being able to clean a sewer line with blades and snakes might only be the first step to cleaning a sewer line.
 Inspecting a sewer drain line is beneficial for both residential and commercial property owners.
-We recommend if your purchasing a new property have the seller camera inspect their sewer line before you get stuck with major repair costs.
+We recommend if you’re purchasing a new property, have the seller camera inspect their sewer line before you get stuck with major repair costs.
 If the seller will not pay for a camera inspection, do your due diligence and spend the money to camera the main drain yourself.

 What are some reasons to inspect a sewer line?

-• Tree roots may have gotten into the joints or cracks in your sewer pipe.
-Tree roots will grow and block up your sewer line which will prevent sewage from flowing properly to the city connection.
+• Tree roots may have intruded into the joints or cracks in your sewer pipe.
+Tree roots will grow, catch debris and block up your sewer, which will prevent sewage from flowing properly to the city connection.

 • Harmful chemicals that may have been used in sewer lines to remove tree roots may have seriously damaged the sewer pipe.

-• In general sewer pipes that were installed with the age of older homes are getting towards the end of their life.
+• In general, sewer pipes that were installed with the age of older homes are nearing the end of their life.

 • Normal everyday wear and tear on a sewer pipe eventually breaks down and weakens.

-• Getting a camera inspection done on a house over 10 years if your looking to purchase it is a good idea.
+• Having a camera inspection done on a house over 10 years old if you’re looking to purchase it is a good idea.
 Do your due diligence.

-• A camera inspection provides information on the sewer line weather there is debris, offsets or a broken piece of tile.
+• A camera inspection provides information on the sewer line whether there is debris, offsets or a broken piece of tile.

 • Video inspections will provide an owner of the condition of their sewer line.